-May the record reflect Judge Marilyn Milian returns to the courtroom to mark her fifteenth year on the bench of the multiple Emmy award winning “The People’s Court.”
-“I am thrilled to be bringing justice to our viewers’ homes for over fifteen years, and am looking forward to many more to come.”
+“Raise your right hand,” Judge Marilyn Milian bangs the gavel on the bench of the multiple Emmy award winning “The People’s Court.
+When asked how long she will continue to preside over “The People’s Court” Milian laughingly responds, “when they pry my cold white knuckles off the gavel.”
 Milian continues to resolve complex cases with compassion while offering sound legal knowledge to all of the litigants that appear before her.
 Milian’s advice to litigants: “Social media is a valuable courtroom tool.
 Posts, tweets and photos can be used as evidence to prove your case so don’t get rid of them!
 And remember, say it forget it, write it regret it!”
 This season, Milian continues to offer parenting advice through a social media feature “Mom Milian.”
 Milian draws on life experiences raising her three teenage daughters to offer everyday tips from putting a GPS on your teen, to choose your battles and continue family traditions.

 Judge Milian is honored to be the first Latina Judge to host a nationally syndicated television court show.
 In the courtroom, Milian often uses pearls of wisdom recalled from her Cuban mother and grandmother when addressing litigants.
 Milian proudly admits she gets her feistiness from her mother and her drive from her father.